IanAWatson/smi2png/README.md

 - input: Name of smiles file(s) - or use positional arguments (argv)

-- smiles: Smiles to be depicted
+- smiles: Smiles to be depicted, can be repeated.

 - n: Number of molecules to display - default 30.

+- f: If specified, skips the first `f` records in the input.

 - align: A smiles that is used for aligning the structures.

-- mols_per_row: number of molecules per row.
+- mols_per_row: number of molecules per row (number of columns).

 - nrows: number of rows per .png file